Getting to Grips with Real World Diagnostics

 What’s the worst and best business advice you’ve ever received?

 Best business advice; know how to spot a gap in the market and where the window of opportunity is.
-Worst business advice was that I should not to look at markets where the product’s gross profit percentage is less than 20%.
+The worst business advice was that I should not to look at markets where the product’s gross profit percentage is less than 20%.
 In my opinion, some products can be used as loss-leaders to get other products into the market, which could bring great profits.

 And finally, do you believe in luck, hard work or both?